Adumbrate-to foreshadow vaguely

 Good wine is a complement to a good meal.

-The contumacious student was constantly sent to the principal’s office.
+The contumacious student was constantly sent to the principal’s

 She was always a curmudgeon when the Dodgers lost.